totality-dot-earth/codebook/README.md

 # codebook
-Where code files go to live in glory
+Where data dictionaries live in honor and glory